cparmn/cparmn.github.io/_posts/2018-02-14-Linux_LVMs.md

   Volume group "HotStorage" successfully extended
 ```

-Now you can verify this was added successfuly by using the `vgs` command
+Now you can verify this was added successfully by using the `vgs` command
 `vgs`
 ```
   VG             #PV #LV #SN Attr   VSize   VFree